googleapis/gapic-generator-ruby/shared/output/gapic/templates/grpc_service_config/README.md

 # Testing GrpcServiceConfig

-testing-grpc_service_config is the official library for Testing GrpcServiceConfig API.
+testing-grpc_service_config is the official library for the Testing GrpcServiceConfig API.

-API Client library for Testing GrpcServiceConfig API
+API Client library for the Testing GrpcServiceConfig API

 https://github.com/googleapis/googleapis